8 residence hall must-haves

 RAMweb is the CSU student portal where you manage your student record, see your financial aid awards, register for classes, check your grades, pay your bill, and more.

-Inside RAMweb is a link to your Ram Start Checklist, which helps admitted students view upcoming tasks and find personalized information about next steps.
+Inside RAMweb is a link to Ram Start, which helps admitted students view upcoming tasks and find personalized information about next steps.

 Fall start: Complete by May 1.